-For a.s.r. health supplementary an adequate risk management system is essential for internal control of processes and procedures, the implementation of the strategy and continuous operational improvement.
-Risk management includes risk assessment, risk decision making, and implementation of risk controls, which results in acceptance, mitigation, or avoidance of risk.
-Risks are identified, analysed and mitigated or accepted in line with risk appetite statements.
-Risk appetite statements are in place to manage the business within the risk profile limits.
+For a.s.r. health basic an adequate risk management system is essential for internal control of processes and procedures, the implementation of the strategy and continuous operational improvement.
+In order to do so, a Risk Management (RM) framework is implemented, based on internationally recognised and accepted standards.
+Using this framework, material risks that a.s.r. health basic is, or can be, exposed to, are identified, measured, managed, monitored, reported and evaluated, in line with risk appetite statements.
+The statements highlight the risk preferences and limits of the organisation and are viewed as key elements for the realisation of the strategy.

 The Business Risk Committee (BRC) monitors on an ongoing basis and discusses on a quarterly basis whether the financial and non-financial risks are adequately managed.
-If a risk profile exceeds the appetite, the BRC decides on actions to be taken. a.s.r. health supplementary performs comprehensive risk management to increase financial and non-financial, (operational) robustness.
+If a risk profile exceeds the appetite, the BRC decides on actions to be taken. a.s.r. health basic performs comprehensive risk management to increase financial and non-financial robustness.
 The risk control framework for internal control of processes and procedures is based on a risk-based approach.
-The key risks and key controls are identified annually, and defined and evaluated by the management of a.s.r. health supplementary.
+The key risks and key controls are identified annually, and defined and evaluated by the management of a.s.r. health basic.
 The effectiveness of the key controls is tested and reviewed periodically.

-Performing annually the Strategic Risk Analysis (SRA), the Own Risk and Solvency Assessments (ORSA), information security assessments of systems, assessments of outsourced services, monitoring operational incidents and project risk assessments are also important parts of risk management.
+Performing annually the Strategic Risk Analysis (SRA), the Own Risk and Solvency Assessments, (ORSA), assessment of sustainability, business processes, financial reporting, outsourcing and information technology, monitoring operational incidents and project risk assessments are also important parts of risk management.
 Products and services and accompanying customer information undergo an internal 'Product Approval and Review Process (PARP)'.

-In 2023, internal control of processes and procedures with regard to customer due diligence surveys, cybersecurity, adequate supplier risk management and the elaboration of national agreements and regulations with regard to the COVID-19 pandemic received extra attention.
-In 2023, Identity and Access Management to the main systems and the Risk Control Matrix (RCM) for a.s.r. health received extra attention and improvements were implemented.
-Frequent consultation with internal and external cybersecurity experts take place in order to optimise the risk management process and to anticipate on developments and new cybersecurity threats.
+In 2023, Identity and Access Management to the main systems and the Risk Control Matrix (RCM) for a.s.r. health basic received extra attention and improvements were implemented.
+Frequent consultation with internal and external cybersecurity experts takes place in order to optimise the risk management process and to anticipate on developments and cybersecurity threats.